The Travel Guide to the Peninsula de Nicoya, Costa Rica, with detailed Maps, Hotels and Tourist Information

 |Rainy Season:||May - Nov||Low Season||"Winter"|

-The real rain months are September and October when it is sometimes difficult to get around and many hotels and businesses are closed.
+The real rain months are September and October when it is sometimes difficult to get around.
+Many hotels and other tourist businesses are closed during that time.
 However, this time can still be great for vacation in Costa Rica.
-It's the least busy and touristic time of the year, when locals always have time for a chat and nature has become a lush jungle full of orchids and butterflies.
+It's the least busy and touristic time of the year, when locals always have time for a chat and nature has turned into a lush jungle full of orchids and butterflies.

-Mid November trade winds from the north-east mark the end of the rainy season.
-The following months these offshore trade winds, called Papagayo, relief the heat of the dry season and provide perfect surf conditions.
+Mid November some days of strong north-eastern winds mark the end of the rainy season.
+These offshore trade winds, called Papagayo, continue on a lesser scale during the following dry season months and provide perfect surf conditions.